dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 * The first section, [**DAG Trans**](#DAG-Trans),
 explains the notion of a reliable, causal broadcast transport that shares a DAG among parties.
 * The second section, [**Fin**](#FIN),
-demonstrates the utility of DAG Trans through Fin, quite possibly the simplest and the most efficient novel DAG-riding BFT Consensus solution for the partial synchrony model, which the research team at @Chainlink Labs will be developing.
+demonstrates the utility of DAG Trans through **Fin, quite possibly the simplest and the most efficient novel DAG-riding BFT Consensus solution for the partial synchrony model**, which the research team at @Chainlink Labs will be developing.
 * The third section, [**DAG-riding**](#DAG-Riding),
 contains notes on BFT Consensus solutions that build on DAG Trans.